nothingislost/obsidian-dynamic-highlights/README.md

 Only words with 3 characters or more will be highlighted

-Substrings will be matched so putting your cursor on the word "the" will highlight "toge`the`r", "`the`re" etc

 ### Installing via BRAT

 Install the BRAT plugin via the Obsidian Plugin Browser and then add the beta repository "nothingislost/obsidian-..."